ichard26/blackbench/docs/analyzing_results.md

 ## Comparing multiple runs

-Comparsions between different runs can be done via {ref}`pyperf compare_to <compare_to_cmd>`.
+Comparisons between different runs can be done via {ref}`pyperf compare_to <compare_to_cmd>`.
 You can pass as many files as you'd wish, although note the order to ensure the deltas make sense.